systemd/casync/doc/casync.rst

---what=blob             Operate on blob file --what=blob-index       Operate on blob index file --what=directory        Operate on directory
+--what=blob             Operate on blob file --what=blob-index       Operate on blob index file --what=directory        Operate on directory --what=help             Print a list of allowed values (and terminate the program)

 Turn on archive feature sets: